 Maxwell practice field and parking garage at UC Berkeley.
-DDC - 18" diameter by 38' deep for seismic settlement and foundation support over the historic Strawberry creek Little Inch culvert.
+18" diameter DDC and ACC by 38' deep for seismic settlement and foundation support over the historic Strawberry Creek Little Inch culvert.

 Mission Piers in San Francisco, CA. DDC - 18" diameter by 42' deep for contaminated soil, liquefaction and lateral spread, and foundation support of the 7 story mixed-use structure.

 Southern Wine & Spirits in Union City, CA. DDC - 18" diameter by 40' deep for deep liquefaction and foundation support in a ground water protection region for industrial distribution warehouse.

 Cal Maritime Academy new Dining Hall in Vallejo, CA. DDC - 18" diameter by 38' deep for contaminated soil, liquefaction, lateral spread, and foundation and slab support of 3-story Dining Hall.

 Berkeley Animal Center in Berkeley, CA. DDC – 18" diameter by 30 feet deep for liquefaction mitigation, contaminated soil, very near EBMUD 60" sewer pipe, and for mat foundation support of 3 story building.